 Consider the way you approach essay writing or article writing.
 Essay writing involves various mindsets at different stages.
 Sometimes, you want a critical mindset, such as when you're reviewing your work, evaluating your argument, and tidying up references, sentence construction, and spelling.

 But at other times you want a much freer mindset, a more relaxed and expansionary mindset.
-At these times — usually near the beginning of your writing project — you're full of ideas, jot ideas wildly, think up the largest number of reasonable alternatives, and generally think as creatively as possible.
+At these times — usually near the beginning of your writing project — you're full of ideas, you jot ideas wildly, you think up the largest number of reasonable alternatives, and you generally think as creatively as possible.
 You're full of ideas and you want to get those ideas on to paper — or on to the computer screen — as fast as possible.
 That's when fast typing skills developed by Ultimate Typing can come in really handy.

 Good Typing Has Benefits Beyond Just English Language Skills

 There are lots of other reasons you should develop good typing skills.
 You can read a list of the benefits of good typing skills on the Ultimate Typing website.
 Those benefits include:

 - You can improve your health (for example, by avoiding RSI)